squishlefish/markdown-cv/index.md

 Collection of Araceae plant meristematic tissue samples at the biological station Tropenstation La Gamba under the mentorship of Dr. Jasna Dolenc Koce
 Visited Instituto Clodomiro Picado

+## Publications

+Huč, S. 2019.
+The first documented finds of Calliostoma laugieri (Payraudeau, 1826) (Gastropoda: Calliostomatidae) on the coastal mollusc shell deposit at Ankaran.
+Natura Sloveniae.
+21 (1) (forthcoming).

 ## Skills

 - Field collection and indentification techniques: aquatic and terrestrial invertebrates, botany, herpetology, chiropterology and mycology